brochure: The Black presence at Penn State (19xx): Black students (African American students) general vertical files (00389)

 article: Black activism at Penn State: Black life (University Park, Pa.)(Spring 1976)

 While there have been many instances of student activism at Penn State over several decades, University Archives collections mainly document the period of activism from the late 1960s and early 1970s.
 The Black and White Behind the Blue and White: A History of Black Student Protests at Penn State (2002), a thesis by former student Robin Hoecker, provides a detailed history of student activism in 1948, 1960, 1968, 1979, 1988, and 2001.
-The collections detailed below include records related to Black student activism, but are more broadly focused on a wide range of communities and concerns.
+The collections detailed below include records related to Black student activism, Anti-war and anti-apartheid activism, as well as more recent community concerns.

 newsletter: Black Focus (1976) and school yearbook: Symbol (Strong-Young-Members-of-a-Black-Organized-League) (1988), both published by the Black Caucus at Penn State.